CodeMOOC/TreasureHuntBot/docs/create.md

 title: Create
 ---

-The *Code Hunting Games* bot has been designed to let users create their own games, either for “free play” games or to participate in a large-scale multi-game event (such as the planned game for *CodeWeek 2017*).
+The *Code Hunting Games* bot has been designed to let users create their own treasure hunt games, either for “free play” games or to participate in a large-scale multi-game event (such as the planned game for *CodeWeek 2017*).

 # Overview for organizers

-In this phase the game is invite-only: please check if organizers have sent you a link to create your own game.
-If so, follow the link on a device where you have Telegram installed (notice that creating a game has the [same requirements of playing the game](/play)).
+Creating and organizing a *Code Hunting Game* has the [same requirements of playing the game](/play).
-You will be automatically forwarded to the game creation process through the bot.
+It all starts with a special QR&nbsp;Code link, that will automatically forward you to the game creation process through a conversation with our Telegram bot.

 <div class="anim-guide">
 <img src="/assets/images/qrcode-scan.gif" width="400" alt="QR Code scanning process with registration of the game" />